Fiber sum formulas for 4-manifolds, topological modular forms and $6d\ \mathcal{N}=(1,0)$ theories

 \underline{Nonsymplectic manifolds}\, Smooth simply-connected closed oriented 4-manifolds that do not carry symplectic structures $Z(k,m)_n $ were constructed in \cite{Sz} $(k,m \in \intg_{+},\, n \geq 0)$.
 They have even intersection form for $k,m$ odd and hence carry spin structures $(w_2 = 0)$.
 The construction consists three steps.
 The first part is

-where $F_1$ and $F_2$ are generic fibers in $E(1)$'s, $T_{12}$ and $T_{13}$ are symplectic submanifolds, $g_1$ and $g_2$ are orientation reversing diffeomorphisms and $nd$ is an open tubular neighborhood.
+where $F_1$ and $F_2$ are generic fibers in $E(1)$'s, $T_{12}$ and $T_{13}$ are symplectic submanifolds, $g_1$ and $g_2$ are orientation reversing diffeomorphisms and $nd$ denotes an open tubular neighborhood.
 We again apply the fiber sum operation to $Y$.

 The final step is to use the log. transform on $Y$, we obtain

 where $X_n = \lb Y \setminus nd T_{14} \rb \bigcup_{\phi_n} \lb T^2 \times D^2 \rb$.
 Topological invariants of $Z(k,m)_n$ are